 Breakfasts will be served at accommodations.
 Lunches and dinners will be served at the Mises Institute or local restaurants.
 Nightly social hours will offer refreshments in an informal atmosphere ideal for discussing new ideas from the daily lectures or for making new friends.

-The scholarship application process for Mises University 2021 is now open to full-time college and university students.
-The deadline for scholarship applications is April 2, with decisions communicated to all applicants by April 16.
-Economics majors and graduate students have priority, but college and university students in all disciplines are encouraged to apply.
+The scholarship application process for Mises University 2022 is now open to full-time college and university students.
+The deadline for scholarship applications is April 1, with decisions communicated to all applicants by April 15.
+College and university students in all disciplines are encouraged to apply.
 Space is limited and the application process is highly competitive.

 Important Note: all Mises University applicants agree to abide by the Mises Institute's Visiting Scholar Manual.